miguelignacio/CentauroJetAlgorithm/README.md

   `make`
   `make install`

-You can then run an example with
+You can then run an example doing:
+  `cd CentauroPlugin`
+  `make example`
   `./example < ../data/single-epDIS-event.dat`

 where single-epDIS-event.dat contains the 4-momentum of the final-state particles of 1 DIS event generated with Pythia8.